lwjohnst86/tagDiabetes/doc/manuscript.md

 components of a feedback system [@Verges2015a].
 Greater resistance to insulin in both the liver and muscle may result in greater production of TAG and secretion of lipoproteins that transport TAG [@Yu2012a].
-Likewise, greater TAG may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continue the cycle [@Verges2015a].
+Likewise, greater TAG may contribute to metabolic dysfunction and lipotoxicity in various tissues, affecting insulin sensitivity, and thus continue the cycle [@Verges2015a].
 Given the complexity and temporal nature of the relationship, long term studies with multiple data collection time points are paramount to better understanding the underlying biology and subsequent risk.